What Is a Transfer of Equity? Process & Explanation

 A transfer of equity is a change in the co-ownership of a property.
 You might arrange a transfer of equity if:

-• You are adding a spouse or partner to your mortgage
+- You are adding a spouse or partner to your mortgage

-• You and your partner separate or divorce, and one of you keeps the property
+- You and your partner separate or divorce, and one of you keeps the property

-• Adjust a co-owners share in the property
+- Adjust a co-owner’s share in the property

-Also, the property might have originally been purchased under a pooled ownership arrangement: i.e. friends or family clubbing together to fund it, and so, a transfer of equity might be needed if one or more owners want to buy the others out later on.
+Also, the property might have originally been purchased under a pooled ownership arrangement, i.e., friends or family clubbing together to fund it, and so a transfer of equity might be needed if one or more owners want to buy out the others later on.

 What is equity?